taker1988/cs2-server-picker/README.md

 **Background:** When starting a match search, the game pings all available servers to find the "best" one.
 If only one player (who runs this script) blocks all other regions, the entire lobby will be routed to the remaining allowed server.

-**Important Notice:** The scripts use a placeholder for the IP and Port `8115`. **Adjust the IP and Port in all scripts** to match your actual Docker host environment.

 ### Architecture

 1. **Docker Container (Backend):** Queries the official Valve API (`GetSDRConfig`) hourly for Steam Datagram Relay (SDR) servers.
-Filters them based on a Whitelist (`ALLOW_REGIONS`) or Blacklist (`BLOCK_REGIONS`) and serves a `blocklist.txt` via a lightweight HTTP server.
+Filters them based on a Whitelist (`ALLOW_REGIONS`) or Blacklist (`BLOCK_REGIONS`) and serves a `blocklist.txt` and `summary.json` via a lightweight HTTP server.
 The backend runs as a pre-built Docker image.
-2. **Windows/Linux Client:** Runs on a schedule (every 6 hours), downloads the list, and updates the local firewall (`netsh` for Windows, `iptables` for Linux) to block the IPs.
-Keeps a rotating log of the last 5 executions.
+2. **Client Options:** You can either use the graphical standalone client (GUI) or the manual scripts (PowerShell/Bash) to fetch the blocklist and apply the firewall rules.

 ---

 ### Part 1: Docker Backend Setup

-The container runs isolated and generates `blocklist.txt` and `summary.json`.
-Since the image is hosted on Docker Hub, you only need to deploy the `docker-compose.yml` stack.
+The container runs isolated and generates the necessary IP lists.
 Deploy the following stack (e.g., via Portainer).
 Adjust paths, variables, and ports to fit your host environment.

 ```yaml
 services: